pods-framework/pods-extend/README.md

     * Search for 'Pods_Extend' and replace with your plugin's proper name with underscores instead of spaces between words.

+    * Search for 'PODS_EXTEND' and replace with your plugin's proper name in all caps.
+This is for constants.

     * Be sure to set the plugin header meta data.
 See [https://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations](https://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations).

 * Usage